AurlinD/CPSC-313-assignment-3/README.txt

     This case, we are caching in column major order with a stride of 2.

     Since each block can fit 2 longs, and the stride is 2, every block will have 2 accessses, a compulsory miss, followed by a cache hit.
-    Since the cache is evenly divisible, this will occur throughout the loop, and the entire cache will have a miss rate of 1/2
+    Since the cache is evenly divisible, this will occur throughout the loop, and the entire cache will have a miss rate = 0.5000

 d.
 An array of long with 8 rows and 128 columns, a two-way set-associative cache with LRU replacement, and the function sumB from the program cache-test provided in the first part of the assignment.
     Sum = 786944